2013 Toyota Prius c Performance

 - "In terms of driving performance, the Prius c is about as exciting as you might predict, which is not very." -- Cars.com (2012)

 Acceleration and Power

-The 2013 Toyota Prius c has a 1.5-liter, four-cylinder engine and a 45 kW electric motor.
+The 2013 Toyota Prius c has a 1.5-liter four-cylinder engine and a 45 kW electric motor.
 Combined, they make 99 horsepower.
 All models have a continuously variable transmission (CVT).
-The EPA rates the Prius c at 53/46 mpg city/highway, which are very good ratings for a small hybrid car.
+The EPA rates the Prius c at 53/46 mpg city/highway, which is a very good rating for a small hybrid car.

 According to many reviewers, the 2013 Prius c isn’t powerful at all.
-One auto critic also dislikes the CVT, saying it is adequate, but isn’t smooth or pleasant.
-However, he mentions that’s common for CVTs.
+One auto critic also dislikes the CVT, saying it is adequate but isn’t smooth or pleasant.
+However, he mentions that that is common for CVTs.